enkidevs/curriculum/javascript/javascript-core/intro-js/introduction-js.md

 ## Content

-You can think of every website as a car.
+You can think of every website as a car 🚗.

-The metal frame, the doors, the steering wheel: this is all HTML.
+- The metal frame, the doors, the steering wheel: this is all HTML

-The paint: this is CSS.
+- The paint: this is CSS.

-The engine, wiring, and everything under the hood: this is JavaScript.
+- The engine, wiring, and everything under the hood: this is **JavaScript**.

-JavaScript is everywhere!

-Every time you refresh your Twitter feed or search for a pair of skinny jeans on Amazon, you interact with JavaScript.

 It's what brings the web to life!

-Not only is JavaScript powerful enough to drive almost every web service you use, but it is also one of the more readable programming languages.

 For example, here's code that makes sure a user is old enough to use your website:
 ```js